MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 If you want to install a new software, that you do not want to use on every AppVM, then it is best to create a new template VM.
 First, clone the initial template VM in dom0 with `qvm-clone <name of old template VM> <name of new template VM>`.
-Now open the terminal in the new template VM by executing in dom0: `qvm-run <name o fnew template VM> gnome-terminal`.
+Now open the terminal in the new template VM by executing in dom0: `qvm-run <name of new template VM> gnome-terminal`.
 Next install what ever software you want to.
 However, do not run the software itself in this template VM, this should only be done in AppVMs.

+## AppVMs

+The software you engage with should mostly be booted in AppVMs.
+These are VMs which are based on template VMs, so any software that is installed in the template VM, can be run in the AppVM.
+You should not install new software in AppVMs, in fact, any software that is installed in AppVMs will be deleted on shutdown.
+For example, if you want to have a dedicated AppVM to access a browser, or any other standard software, then you can use the regular Debian, or Fedora, or Whonix template VMs.
+But, if you want an AppVM to run custom software, then base it on a template VM where you have installed this.
+You can create AppVMs by executing in dom0: `qvm-create <name of AppVM> --template <name of template VM> --label <color>`.